Dynamic-view-synthesis-multiview/HexPlane_carfusion/README.md

 ```
 # Data Preparation

+On Car Fusion:
+Move the images to the train, test, and val folder, preferably(80% train, 10% test, 10% val).
+Then using create_json.py create JSON files for train, test, and val respectively.

 Both [D-NeRF dataset](https://github.com/albertpumarola/D-NeRF)  and [Plenoptic Dataset](https://github.com/facebookresearch/Neural_3D_Video) could be downloaded from their official websites.

 Please change the "datadir" in config based on the locations of downloaded datasets.